 Interestingly, seawater contains only small concentrations of methylmercury.

-In fact, larger predatory fish may contain mercury concentrations up to ten times higher than the fish they consume.
+In fact, larger, predatory fish may contain mercury concentrations up to 10 times higher than the fish they consume.
 This process is called biomagnification (11).

-For humans, US government agencies recommend keeping blood mercury levels below 5.0 mcg per liter (12).
+U.S. government agencies recommend keeping your blood mercury levels below 5.0 mcg per liter (12).

-One US study of 89 people found that mercury levels ranged from 2.0 to 89.5 mcg per liter, and a whopping 89% had levels higher than the maximum limit (13).
+One U.S. study in 89 people found that mercury levels ranged from 2.0–89.5 mcg per liter, on average.
+A whopping 89% had levels higher than the maximum limit (

-Additionally, these studies found that consuming higher amounts of fish was linked to higher levels of mercury.
+Additionally, the study noted that higher fish intake was linked to higher mercury levels.

-Bottom Line: Eating greater amounts of fish has been linked to higher levels of mercury in the body, especially when eating larger fish.
+Eating a lot of fish — especially larger species — is linked to higher levels of mercury in the body.

-Mercury is toxic and exposure to it can cause serious health problems (16).
+Exposure to mercury can cause serious health problems (

-In both humans and animals, higher levels of mercury are associated with neurological problems.
+In both humans and animals, higher levels of mercury are associated with brain problems.

-A study of 129 Brazilian adults found that higher levels of hair mercury were associated with a decrease in fine motor skills, dexterity, memory and attention (17).
+A study in 129 Brazilian adults found that higher levels of mercury in hair were associated with a decrease in fine motor skills, dexterity, memory, and attention (

-Recent studies have also linked exposure to heavy metals, such as mercury, to diseases like Alzheimer’s, Parkinson’s, autism, depression and anxiety (18).
+Recent studies also link exposure to heavy metals — such as mercury — to conditions like Alzheimer’s, Parkinson’s, autism, depression, and anxiety (

 However, more studies are needed to confirm this link.

-One study of 1,800 men found that those with the highest levels of hair mercury were twice as likely to die from heart-related problems than men with a lower level of hair mercury (24).
+One study in 1,800 men found that those with the highest levels of mercury were twice as likely to die from heart-related problems than men with lower levels (

-Nevertheless, it is likely that the nutritional benefits you get from fish outweigh the risks from mercury exposure — as long as you moderate your consumption of high-mercury fish (
+Nevertheless, the nutritional benefits of fish likely outweigh the risks from mercury exposure — as long as you moderate your consumption of high-mercury fish (

-Bottom Line: Higher levels of mercury can harm neurological function and heart health.
-However, the health benefits you get from eating fish may outweigh these risks as long as you limit your intake of high-mercury fish.
+Higher levels of mercury can harm brain function and heart health.
+However, the health benefits of eating fish may outweigh these risks as long as you limit your intake of high-mercury fish.

 Mercury in fish does not affect everyone in the same way.
-Therefore, certain people should be extra careful when it comes to eating fish.
+Therefore, certain people should take extra care.

 Fetuses and children are more vulnerable to mercury toxicity, and mercury can easily be passed to a pregnant mother’s fetus or a breastfeeding mother’s infant.

-One animal study found that exposure to even low doses of methylmercury during the first 10 days of conception impaired brain function in adult mice (26).
+One animal study revealed that exposure to even low doses of methylmercury during the first 10 days of conception impaired brain function in adult mice (

-Additionally, some studies suggest that certain ethnic groups, including Native Americans, Asians or Pacific Islanders, may have a greater risk of mercury exposure.
-This is likely because fish is a large part of their usual diets (29).
+Additionally, some studies suggest that certain ethnic groups — including Native Americans, Asians, and Pacific Islanders — have a greater risk of mercury exposure due to diets traditionally high in fish (

-Bottom Line: Pregnant women, breastfeeding mothers, young children and those who regularly consume large amounts of fish have a higher risk of problems related to mercury exposure.
+Pregnant women, breastfeeding mothers, young children, and those who regularly consume large amounts of fish have a higher risk of problems related to mercury exposure.

-Overall, you shouldn’t be afraid to eat fish.
+Overall, you shouldn’t be afraid of eating fish.

-In fact, it is generally recommended that most people eat at least 2 servings of fish per week.
+In fact, it is generally recommended that most people eat at least two servings of fish per week.

-However, the FDA advises people at high risk of mercury toxicity (women who may become pregnant, pregnant women, breastfeeding mothers and young infants) to keep the following recommendations in mind (30):
+However, the Food and Drug Administration (FDA) advises people at high risk of mercury toxicity — such as pregnant or breastfeeding women — to keep the following recommendations in mind (

 - Eat 2–3 servings (227–340 grams) of a variety of fish every week.

-- When eating freshly caught fish, look for advice from fish advisories for those particular streams.
+- When choosing fresh fish, look out for fish advisories for those particular streams or lakes.

-Following these tips will help you maximize the benefits of eating fish while minimizing the risks of mercury exposure.
+Following these tips will help you maximize the benefits of eating fish while minimizing your risks of mercury exposure.